livingdocsIO/documentation/content/enterprise/reference-docs/project-config/media_types.md

     }
   ]
 }, {
-  handle: 'file', // the handle is free, but one mediaFile must have the handle 'file'
+  handle: 'file', // one mediaFile must have the handle 'file', additional ones can be named as you like
   type: 'mediaFile',
   metadata: [
     {